Dapitan: Spanish colonial era

 Early cartographers of the Philippines showed Dapitan's location on their maps of Mindanao in varying names, such as "Dapito" in Kaerius' map of 1598, "Dapite" in Dudley's map of 1646, "Dapyto" in Sanson's map of 1652, and "Dapitan" in Moll's map of East Indies 1729 and in Murillo Velarde's map of 1734.

 Dapitan was already a thriving settlement when Miguel López de Legazpi's expedition arrived in 1565.
 It is believed that the Augustinian friars that accompanied Legazpi's expedition converted the natives to Christianity.
 Foremost of the converts were Pedro Manooc, son of Pagbuaya, and Manooc's daughter, Maria Uray.
 A permanent mission was founded at Dapitan in 1629 headed by a Jesuit missionary, Father Pedro Gutierrez.

 The Augustinian friar Andrés de Urdaneta of the Legazpi expedition records the name of the settlement as "Daquepitan", and later "Dacpitan."

 It was only after the establishment of the Jesuit mission that a strong and stable form of government was finally established.
 The Spanish authorities adopted the local form of government that was already existing but placed the officials under the absolute control of the Spanish government.
 The settlement came to be known as the "pueblo", and its head variously called either "Datu", "Capitan" or "Cabeza de Barangay".

+The 1818 census recorded that Dapitan had 686 native families and 2 Spanish-Filipino families.

 The politico-military commandancia of Dapitan until the end of the Spanish domination in 1898 was still dependent on Misamis.
 It was only during the revolutionary period that Dapitan became an integral part of the Filipino forces in Zamboanga.